IFS Therapy for Intergenerational and Family Pattern Healing

 What if I have a good relationship with my family and feel guilty exploring these patterns?

 This is one of the most common concerns people bring to intergenerational work, and it is worth addressing directly.
 Loving your family and finding that certain patterns arrived through the family system are not in conflict with each other.
-IFS does not require you to conclude that the people who shaped you were inadequate or harmful.
+IFS do not require you to conclude that the people who shaped you were inadequate or harmful.
 It simply creates space to look honestly at what was passed along — including things that were passed along with genuine love and the best of intentions — and to decide, consciously, what you want to carry forward.
 Many people find that doing this work actually deepens their understanding of and compassion for the people who came before them, rather than creating distance from them.

 Can this work help with how I parent my own children?